parisote/parisote/README.md

 ## I'm Developer and Blockchain enthusiast.
 - 🔭 I’m currently working @ KAVAK
-- 💻 I’m currently working with Java, Go, Nodejs, Python and more.
+- 💻 I’m currently working with Go, Python.
 - ⛰️ Love Nature, climbing and read.

 ## In this github you will find code in technologies that i'm studying.
-- 🌱 Currently learning about GenAI, blockchain and web3.
+- 🌱 Currently learning about GenAI and AI.